bCommonsLAB/CommonKnowledgeScout/docs/architecture/pdf-transformation-phases.md

 ### Purpose

-Ingest transformed Markdown into vector database (Pinecone) and MongoDB for RAG queries.
+Ingest transformed Markdown into MongoDB Atlas Vector Search for RAG queries.

 ### What Happens

 1. **Markdown Processing**:
    - Transformed Markdown (`document.de.md`) is parsed
-   - Chapters are detected and structured
+   - Images are processed and uploaded to Azure Storage (Slides, Cover, Markdown images)
-   - Text is chunked for vector storage
+   - Final Markdown (with Azure image URLs) is stored in MongoDB

 2. **Vector Storage**:
+   - **Complete document** is sent to Secretary Service RAG API (`/api/rag/embed-text`)
+   - Secretary Service performs Markdown-aware chunking and embedding generation
-   - Chunks are embedded and stored in Pinecone
+   - Chunks with embeddings are received and stored in MongoDB Vector Search Collection
-   - Metadata filters enable chapter-level retrieval
+   - Meta-documents (without embeddings) are stored alongside chunks for gallery display
+   - Facet metadata is duplicated into chunks for direct filtering during vector search

 3. **MongoDB Storage**:
+   - All data stored in MongoDB: Meta-documents, chunks, and chapter summaries in same collection
+   - Collection structure: `vectors__${libraryId}` per library
-   - Document metadata stored in MongoDB
+   - Document metadata stored as `kind: 'meta'` documents (no embeddings)
-   - Chapter summaries stored for fast retrieval
+   - Chapter summaries stored as `kind: 'chapterSummary'` documents (with embeddings)

 4. **Image Upload (Shadow-Twin → Azure Storage)**:
    - All image handling in Phase 3 is based on the **Shadow-Twin directory** and is centralized in the ingestion service.